 - A. A retired member seeking revocation or modification of his/her retirement benefits must complete and return the form prescribed by the Retirement System.
 No action will be taken on an oral request to revoke or modify a retired member's benefits. - B. Revocation or modification will become effective in the month following receipt of the signed form by the Retirement System. - C. Any request for modification or revocation of benefits described in Section 3:00 above must be received prior to the death of the retired member or if sent by mail, post marked prior to the death of the retired member.

-Employees' Retirement System of Rhode Island and Municipal Employees' Retirement System
+Employees' Retirement System of the State of Rhode Island